Urho-Net/Samples/README.md

 # Running the samples on a real Android device
-Make sure that you followed the instructions and installed all the rquired dependencies as described in [Urho.Net](https://github.com/Urho-Net/Urho.Net)\
+Make sure that you followed the instructions and installed all the required dependencies as described in [Urho.Net](https://github.com/Urho-Net/Urho.Net)\
 Only one Android device should be connected to your desktop/laptop.\
 Support of multiple connected devices will be added in the future.
 * From VS Code , Ctrl+Shift+P